datacamp/Machine-Learning-With-XGboost-live-training/README.md

 	- Compare its performance with other ML libraries
 	- Introduce `XGBoost`'s `DMatrix` as an alternative to dataframes
 - Quick overview of the parameters available in gradient boosting
    - *(most important time priority wise)* Discuss the different `booster` options and note that we will be using `gbtree` which uses a tree as a weak learner (this is the default and the most common).
-In contrast, there is a `gblinear` option that uses linear regression as weak learners.
+In contrast, there is a `gblinear` option that uses linear regression as a weak learner.
 - Introduction of problem: can we predict whether a hotel booking will be cancelled?
 - Set expectations about Q&A